MLAbram/edu-iot-digital-twin-lab/Week-5/README.md

 ## 🚦 Step 3: Validation & Execution Sequence
 To successfully test the "Smart Data" pipeline, you must follow this specific order.
 This ensures the "landing pad" is ready before the data starts flying.

+1. The "Sanity Check" (Optional but Recommended) Before running your Python scripts, open the HiveMQ Web Client.
+* **Topic:** curriculum/iot/temp
+* **Why:** This confirms the "Smart Data" is actually hitting the cloud before you try to process it with Python.

-1. The Database (The Foundation)
+2. The Database (The Foundation)
 * **Action:** Run the SQL script from Step 1 in pgAdmin.
 * **Verification:** Refresh your tables list in the curriculum_iot_digital_twin_lab schema.
 You should see smart_sensor_data.

-2. The Smart Bridge (The Courier)
+3. The Smart Bridge (The Courier)
 * **Action:** Open a terminal in your Week-5 folder and run:
 ```bash
 python bridge_v2.py
 ```
 * **Verification:** You should see: 🚀 Smart Bridge active.
 Listening for JSON on: curriculum/iot/smart_data.

-3. The Wokwi Simulation (The Source)
+4. The Wokwi Simulation (The Source)
 * **Action:** Start your Wokwi simulation.
 * **Verification:** Check the Wokwi Serial Monitor.
 It should show Connected to MQTT.

-4. The "Delta" Test (The Proof of Logic)
+5. The "Delta" Test (The Proof of Logic)
 This is where we verify the Report by Exception logic:
 * **Test A (No Change):** Leave the temperature slider alone.
 The Python terminal should remain silent.
 This confirms we are saving bandwidth!
 * **Test B (The Change):** Move the slider by at least 1°C.